AlibabaCloudDocs/kms/intl.en-US/Developer Guide/Encryption SDK/How Encryption SDK works and what data formats are supported/Formats of encrypted data and signatures.md

 # Formats of encrypted data and signatures

-This topic describes the formats of encrypted data and signatures to help you understand the encryption data and signatures.
+This topic describes the formats of encrypted data and signatures to help you understand encryption output and signatures.

 ## Formats of encrypted data